clementnader/cbtc_configuration_checking/launch_function/README.md

-# CBTC SA Verification Tool
+# CBTC SA Verification various functions

-This tool helps with some verifications.
+This tool helps with various verifications.
+It works with no graphic interface, results and logs are printed in the cmd window and are stored in a log file.
+In addition, some functions produce a verification file that will be opened at the end of the execution.

+User has to modify **"main.py"** file to uncomment the line(s) (by removing the '#' symbol in front of the line) that they want to launch, explanations of the different functions are given in the file, and in particular at the last line starting by "@inputs", it is specified what inputs are required to launch the verifications.

+These inputs have to be filled inside **"config.ini"** file.

 ---
-## 1. How to use the tool

-### 1.1.
-Inputs to launch the tool
+## 1. Inputs to launch the tool

 - <ins>**DC_SYS**</ins>: It is an Excel file (.xls) provided in the project database C_D470 containing the configuration of the line (System Configuration Data / Données de Configuration Système).